 Meet the team

 A Korean immigrant, Ann credits her culinary palate to helping her mother and grandmother at an early age make traditional staples such as fermented bean paste and kimchi.
 Her college years at New York’s Columbia University laid the foundation for her dream of bringing great pizza to Minnesota, and her years as a freelance actor fostered her value of creativity.
-Ann is the culinary mind behind Pizzeria Lola, Hello Pizza and Young Joni; in 2017 Ann received her first James Beard Award semifinalist nomination for “Best Chef Midwest ” and in 2018 she was selected as a finalist for “Best Chef Midwest.”
+Ann is the culinary mind behind Pizzeria Lola, Hello Pizza and Young Joni; in 2019 Ann received the James Beard Award for “Best Chef Midwest .”

 I love having a job that challenges me to be creative not only in the execution of a great dish, but in every aspect of what I do.
 Creativity is freedom from the mundane and allows me to do my best work while inspiring others in our organization to do the same.